Learn German for beginners online. The best German language textbooks - a review of modern textbooks

 2. Learn simple words

-3. Enrich your vocabulary
+3. Enrich your lexicon

 5. Learn short German sentences

-6. Watch movies in German
+6. Watch films in German

 7. Read the news in German

-Go to -› lesson list ‹- (Click)
+Go to -› list of lessons ‹- (Click)

-Reasons for learning German
+Reasons to learn German

-• German is not difficult.
+• The German language is not difficult.

 • German is the language of inventors and innovators.